Safvenberger/Safvenberger.github.io/_posts/2022-11-09-passing-styles-in-allsvenskan-2021.md

 1. **The final third creator**: The style with the most variety in positions shares the common trait of cherishing play in the final third, although the player's own passing entries into it are rare.
 2. **The goalkeeper**: Self-explanatory.
-This style consists solely of goalkeepers whose specialities are long passing and typically rarely engage in the team's passing network.
+This style consists solely of goalkeepers whose  specialties are long passing and typically rarely engage in the team's passing network.
 3. **The defensive outlet**: Here we will find mostly center-backs who excels in medium and long distance passing, while crossing is not their forte.
-4. **The target man**: The target man is here describing the team's primary penalty box presence, with a speciality for short key passes and assists (mostly within the penalty box).
+4. **The target man**: The target man is here describing the team's primary penalty box presence, with a specialty for short key passes and assists (mostly within the penalty box).
 Their weakness is long distance passing.
 5. **The unwilling passer**: The players who, during their time on the pitch, rarely attempt many passes and instead rely on other events to make their mark.
 6. **The winger**: A wizard on the wings, the winger delivers crossing and wide play at a high rate, with many passes having a destination within the opposition's penalty box.
 However, long distance passing is less common.
 7. **The defensive passer**: Among the defensive passers we can a mix of central players from the defense and midfield that commonly plays safer passing, with a higher success rate.
 Their offensive contribution is rather limited though.
 8. **The advanced playmaker**: The maestro that is essential in establishing and creation in the team's attack, with by far the most passes made across a majority of categories.

+**Reminder:** All passing statistics are possession-adjusted.
+{: .notice--info}

 ### Visualizing the clustering